ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 ## DayJS
 We picked this over moment.js because it's API compatible but smaller.
 We don't need the locales from moment and that is what makes it a bloated package.

+## Gathering geolocation
+Creating observations that have GPS coordinates is essential for them to be useful at the other end when scientists use them.
+For this reason we make geolocation mandatory and offer three ways to collect that data:
+  1. extracted from the EXIF of attached photos (also mandatory)
+  1. using the location of the device
+  1. (in advanced mode) manually entered
+This is also in the order that we prefer as more automated options are more reliable.
+We've seen some devices that don't work as well as we'd hope.
+A Samsung A8 that we tested on often wouldn't geo-tag photos taken with the Samsung camera but would immediately give an accurate device location to the browser.
+Using a different camera app, like MX Camera, would fix the problem but we can't expect users to install a seperate camera app.